 Day 1 ARRIVE IN LISBON, PORTUGAL.

 Welcome to Lisbon!
-At 6 pm, meet your Tour Director and traveling companions for a welcome dinner with wine at your hotel.
+At 6 pm, meet your Tour Director and traveling companions for a welcome dinner at your hotel.
 (D)Day 2 LISBON.

 Lisbon was the center of Europe’s longest-lived overseas empire.
 Portugal’s imperial ambitions date back to Prince Henry the Navigator’s 15th-century discoveries in West Africa.
-Morning sightseeing with a Local Guide features a drive through the Baixa quarter’s main squares.
-Then, enjoy a walk through the cobblestone alleys of quaint ALFAMA, the popular quarter of the seamen and Fado singers.
+Morning sightseeing with a Local Guide features a drive through the Baixa quarter’s main squares and walk along the cobblestone alleys of quaint ALFAMA, the popular quarter of the seamen and Fado singers.
 Drive along the grand Avenida da Liberdade up to Pombal Square.
 Stop for pictures of Belem Tower, guarding the mouth of the Tagus, and the Monument to the Discoveries.
 Also visit JERONIMOS MONASTERY with the tomb of Vasco da Gama.
-An exciting optional excursion to the royal palace of Queluz is available, as well as dinner at a typical taverna with Fado-style entertainment.
+An optional excursion to the royal palace of Queluz is available, as well as dinner at a traditional taverna with Fado-style entertainment.
 (B)Day 3 LISBON–AZEITAO–SEVILLE, SPAIN.

 In Azeitao, visit a traditional TILE WORKSHOP.
 Next, enter Spain and reach the vibrant capital of Andalusia, Seville.
 (B,D)Day 4 SEVILLE.